-Habitats Regulations Screening Assessment
+HRA Screening Assessment

-Introduction
+1 Introduction

-The requirement for Habitats Regulations Assessment in the UK is set down in the Conservation of Habitats and Species Regulations 2010 (No. 490).
+- 1.1 This report sets out the screening assessment of the draft Kennington, Oval and Vauxhall Neighbourhood Plan (draft Plan) submitted for Regulation 16 consultation on 31 December 2024. - 1.2 The requirement for Habitats Regulations Assessment (HRA) in the UK is set down in the Conservation of Habitats and Species Regulations 2010 (No. 490).
 The regulations require that authorities assess the effects of land use plans on European sites (Natura 2000) to determine whether there will be any 'likely significant effects' (LSEs) on any Natura 2000 sites as a result of the plan's implementation (either on its own or in combination with other plans or projects).
-If there are LSEs the authority will need to undertake an Appropriate Assessment to determine whether or not there will be any adverse effects on the sites' integrity.
-This report is stage 1 of the process that screens whether or not the Appropriate Assessment will be required.

-There are no European sites in either Lambeth or Southwark boroughs.
-European sites that are within 10km of Southwark and Lambeth (or at least partially within) are: Wimbledon Common (SAC), Richmond Park (SAC), Lee Valley (SAC) and Epping Forest (SAC) (the main Epping Forest site is more than 15km away from Lambeth).
-Appendix 1 sets out management objectives and qualifying features of these four European sites.

-The neighbourhood plan sits under Lambeth and Southwark Local Plans, the London Plan, and National Planning Policy Framework; and it has to be in general conformity with the policies in the documents above it in the planning hierarchy.
-The two borough local plans have been subject to Habitats Regulations Screening Assessments and both concluded that the local plans would not result in significant adverse effects on any European site, nor have an adverse impact on the integrity of the four sites.
+If there are LSEs, the authority will need to undertake an Appropriate Assessment to determine whether or not there will be any adverse effects on the sites' integrity.
+This report is stage 1 of the process that screens whether or not the Appropriate Assessment will be required. - 1.3 There are no European sites in Lambeth borough.
+European sites that are within 10km of Lambeth (or at least partially within) are: Wimbledon Common (SAC), Richmond Park (SAC), Lee Valley (SAC) and Epping Forest (SAC) (the main Epping Forest site is more than 15km away from Lambeth).
+Appendix 1 sets out management objectives and qualifying features of these four European sites. - 1.4 The Lambeth Local Plan has been subject to Habitats Regulations Screening Assessment which concluded that the local plan would not result in significant adverse effects on any European site, nor have an adverse impact on the integrity of the four sites.
+Should the KOV NP be 'made', it would sit alongside the Lambeth Local Plan, the London Plan, and South Bank and Waterloo Neighbourhood Plan.
+In line with the Basic Conditions, it has to be in general conformity with the strategic policies of the London Plan and Lambeth Local Plan. - 1.5 Officers from the London Borough of Lambeth (LBL) have previously consulted the Environment Agency, Natural England and Historic England on a draft HRA screening of the Reg 14 Plan.
+Assessment of the Regulation 14 Pre-Submission NP between 24 April 31 May 2024.
+No specific comments were provided by the statutory bodies regarding the draft HRA Screening Assessment. - 1.6 Given no issues have been raised by the statutory bodies, LB Lambeth concluded the KOV NP is unlikely to have any adverse effect on any European Site, therefore an Appropriate Assessment will not be required.

+1.7 The changes to the draft Plan are relatively minor in nature.
+The changes do not result in any new policies or site allocations within the draft Plan.
+This final version of the plan is tested against the HRA Screening Framework.
+This report will be sent to the Environment Agency, Natural England and Historic England for comment.

-Screening Analysis
+2. Screening Analysis

-The policies within the Southbank and Waterloo Neighbourhood Plan Draft Submission Version August 2017 have been appraised to assess whether they would be likely to result in significant effects on the four European sites.
-The Neighbourhood Plan policies have been assessed against the criteria in Table 1 below (from Tyldesley and Associates 2009) and in combination with other applicable plans.
-In considering potential impacts the following pathways (routes by which a change in activity within the SoWN boundary can lead to an effect upon a European site) were taken into account: recreational causes, urbanisation, impacts on surrounding habitat, atmospheric pollution, water resources and water quality.
-Table 2 sets out the reasons why no potential pathway is considered to cause adverse effect.
+- 2.1 The policies within the draft Plan have been appraised to assess whether they would be likely to result in significant effects on the four European sites. - 2.2 Policies have also been assessed against the criteria in Table 1 below (from Tyldesley and Associates 2009) and in combination with other applicable plans.
+In considering potential impacts the following pathways (routes by which a change in activity within the KOV boundary can lead to an effect upon a European site) were taken into account: recreational causes, urbanisation, impacts on surrounding habitat, atmospheric pollution, water resources and water quality. - 2.3 Table 2 sets out the reasons why no potential pathway is considered to cause adverse effect.
 Table 3 sets out the results of the appraisal.